Posted on :: Tags: , , , ,

 }

-I could merge the closures to match and lower the number of lines, but adding the closures increased self-documenting.
+I could merge the closures into the match and lower the number of lines, but adding the closures increased self-documentation.
 Instead of multiple if/else branches, I tend to use match with tuples to have a clearer picture.
 The corresponding if/else code without closures would be like:

 let transformed_pattern = if pattern.path_kind == PathKind::Any {